MERKYRIE/Research/README.md

 ## Replace std::shared_ptr usages with std::unique_ptr ones for memory upgrade

+std::shared_ptr uses 8 bytes for an instance handle and 8 bytes for a reference one.

+The instance handle points to the data and the counter one points to the counter.

+The counter itself uses 8 bytes too, but it exists on the per instance basis.

+16 (+8 on the per instance basis) bytes totally.

+std::unique_ptr only uses 8 bytes for an instance handle.

+So it's 2x (3x on the per instance basis) as effective as the shared one.

 ## Remove checking of ground pointer validity for performance upgrade

 ## Separate ground structures and entity ones for performance upgrade